 In September of 2021, Lucid Motors revealed the official EPA ratings of two of its four trims, and they were quite impressive.
-While the original estimates on the upcoming Dream Edition were over 500 miles, Lucid revealed that the Range version of the upcoming EV will actually deliver 520 miles on a single charge.
+While the original estimates on the Dream Edition were over 500 miles, Lucid revealed that the Range version of the upcoming EV is actually 520 miles on a single charge.

-The Performance version Dream Edition sacrifices range, but will deliver 1,111 horsepower instead.
+The Performance version Dream Edition sacrifices range, but delivers 1,111 horsepower instead.
 That’s over 100 HP more than originally promised.
 In addition to the Dream Edition, Lucid revealed that its second available trim, the Air Grand Touring would arrive with an EPA range of 516 miles with 19″ wheels.

-As the Air sedan moves closer to mass production at its new AMP-1 facility, there are four variations planned to deliver over the course of the next year.
+As the Air sedan continues mass production at its new AMP-1 facility, there are four variations planned to deliver over the course of the next year.
 Here is a breakdown of some of their specs, sorted by anticipated delivery.

 |Lucid Air Model||EPA Range||Horsepower||Price*||Availability|